Elderly and UTIs

 - Adopt infection control measures with catheter use: When a urinary catheter is being used, follow good infection prevention measures – your healthcare professional will be able to advise on proper techniques.

-- Consider adding URIEXO® to your daily routine: URIEXO® can aid in reducing the number of UTI recurrences.
+- Consider adding URIEXO® to your daily routine: URIEXO® can aid in maintaining a healthy urinary tract & bladder.

 Use of Antibiotics in the Elderly: